python/cpython/Doc/library/statistics.rst

    Return a function that makes a random selection from the estimated probability density function produced by ``kde(data, h, kernel)``.

-   Providing a *seed* allows reproducible selections within a single thread.
-In the future, the selection method for the *parabolic*, *quartic*, and *triweight* kernels may be replaced with faster algorithms that give different results.
+   Providing a *seed* allows reproducible selections.
+In the future, the values may change slightly as more accurate kernel inverse estimates are implemented.
 The seed may be an integer, float, str, or bytes.

    A :exc:`StatisticsError` will be raised if the *data* sequence is empty.

-   Continuing the above example for :func:`kde`, we can use :func:`kde_random` to generate new random selections from an estimated probability density function:
+   Continuing the example for :func:`kde`, we can use :func:`kde_random` to generate new random selections from an estimated probability density function: